FTSE rallies broadly on robust data, Syria policy doubts

 LONDON, Sept 2 (Reuters) - Britain’s top shares bounced back on Monday as a delay in potential U.S. military action against Syria alongside robust economic data from China and the UK helped drive a broad-based equity market rally.

-Mining stocks rose 2.8 percent - their biggest one-day percentage rise in just under a month - as data showed manufacturing activity growing in top metals consumer China for the first time in months in August.
+Mining stocks rose 2.9 percent - on track for their biggest one-day percentage rise in just under a month - as data showed manufacturing activity growing in top metals consumer China for the first time in months in August.

 In Britain, manufacturing accelerated again in August and new orders and output rose at their fastest pace in nearly 20 years.